 - Process: the act of all of the sensors, controllers, and devices working in sequence to control an operating parameter or system.

 - Sensor: used for measuring variables.
 A signal sends an output to a controller, either binary (discrete) or analog (continuous).
-Examples include temperature sensors, pressure sensors, etc.
+Examples include temperature sensors and pressure sensors.

 - Set point: the desired value of the variable.